ig-perez/TbSET/readme.md

 These parameters make a smaller model comparing it with the base model from Vaswani et. al:

 > We trained our models on one machine with 8 NVIDIA P100 GPUs.
 For our base models using the hyperparameters described throughout the paper, each training step took about 0.4 seconds.
 We trained the base models for a total of 100,000 steps or 12 hours.
 For our big models,(described on the bottom line of table 3), step time was 1.0 seconds.
-The big models were trained for 300,000 steps
+The big models were trained for 300,000 steps (3.5 days).
-(3.5 days).

 ## The dataset
-I used the OPUS dataset available in the TF catalog.
-This dataset contains a collection of translated texts from the web.
-The OPUS corpora is a huge repository containing formal and informal text.
+I chose the OPUS dataset.
+This dataset is available in the TF catalog.
+It contains a collection of translated texts from the web, with formal and informal examples.
 My first idea was to merge two datasets, the Books and the Subtitles corpora.
 Sadly, the Books is not yet available in the TensorFlow catalog.

-For this reason, I trained the model with the Subtitles dataset only, which produced acceptable results given the particularities of this type of text content.
+For this reason, I trained the model with the Subtitles dataset only, which produced acceptable results given the particularities of this type of content.

 ## The hardware used for training
 I trained the model in a VM from Google Cloud.
 The technical characteristics of this VM were: